• Recipes

 Labeled ingredients, clockwise from top: mandarin oranges, pineapple tidbits, mini marshmallows, shredded sweetened coconut, and sour cream.

-• Sour Cream - Sour cream makes this fruit salad creamy and keeps it from being too sweet.
+• Sour Cream - Tangy sour cream makes this fruit salad creamy and keeps it from being too sweet.

 • Mandarin Orange Segments - Canned in its own juice or in light syrup are the best choices.
 If you use canned in a heavy syrup, rinse the mandarin orange segments in cool water.
 This keeps the salad from being too sweet.